LucasOe/mmultiplayer/README.md

 - Full multiplayer client with custom names, rooms, and characters
 - General purpose engine and world menus
 - Trainer
   - Save/load state
   - God mode
   - Fly mode
   - KG tool
   - Beamer tool
   - Strang tool
 - Dolly camera
   - Supports player recordings

 ## About This Fork

 Read the <a href="./CHANGELOG.md">CHANGELOG.md</a> to see what has been changed in this fork from the original mmultiplayer mod.

+## Contributors

+A heartfelt thank you to all the [contributors](https://github.com/LucasOe/mmultiplayer/graphs/contributors).
+I primarily maintain the project and merge pull requests; credit for the actual contributions belongs to the people listed above.